apr3vau/lw-plugins/svg/README.md

 Thanks to the LispWorks Ltd. to provide us the exellent product.

-Thanks my headmate, May, who helps and supports me.
+Thanks my sister Simone, and my headmate May, who help and support me.

 Supporting Neurodiversity & Transgender & Plurality!